 We are humbled and grateful to belong to a network of churches called Sovereign Grace Churches.
 We partner closely with them in planting and building local churches in order to advance the gospel of Jesus Christ.

-As a whole, member churches are evangelical, gospel-centered, reformed, charismatic, complementarian, and missional.
+As a whole, member churches are evangelical, gospel-centered, reformed, continuationist, complementarian, and missional.
 Our “sister” churches are committed to playing a part in a shared, common mission, and Grace City Church derives great benefit and joy from our relationship with them.

 God and Revelation

 Our eternal, transcendent, all-glorious God, who forever exists as Father, Son, and Holy Spirit, is by his very nature a communicative being.
 He both creates and governs through his words and has graciously revealed himself to humanity in order to commune with us.
 He has revealed himself through creation and providence in ways plain to all people, leaving no one without a testimony of himself.
 He also revealed himself through specific words, that we might come to a fuller knowledge of his character and will, learning what is necessary for salvation and life.Through the medium of human language, which is suitable and adequate for communication with those who bear his image, God has preserved in Holy Scripture the only authoritative and complete revelation for all humanity.